5/13/2025

 Jacob Stephan

-Hey guys, I appreciate you taking the questions and congrats on all the progress here.
+Hey, guys.
+I appreciate you taking the questions, and congrats on all the progress here.
 On the gross margin, can you just give us a little bit better sense on maybe some of these efficiencies you're seeing?
-Obviously, nice outperformance in the quarter, but how do you expect the e-Gross margins to kind of trend throughout the year?
+Obviously, nice outperformance in the quarter, but how do you expect the gross margins to kind of trend throughout the year?

 speaker

 Hey, Jacob.
 Nice to talk to you again.
 It's a great question.
-As Steve highlighted in some of his prepared remarks, a little bit of the gross margin improvement came from staff realignment on the top line of the business as we prepared to exit the compliance business.
-And really hone in on what scale could look like for our communications focus go forward platform.
-But the second component is what I touched on is this PR analyzer product.
+As Steve highlighted in some of his prepared remarks, A little bit of the gross margin improvement came from staff realignment on the top line of the business as we prepared to exit the compliance business and really hone in on what scale could look like for our communications-focused go-forward platform.
+But the second component is what I touched on, is this PR Analyzer product.
 Internally, they were using it as a compliance check.
 It gives our editors more time to focus on articles, handle volumes greater than what they had in the past.
-And so we're able to see some efficiency gains there.
-As we continue to approve it, I think they used the word agent.
+And so we're able to see some efficiency gains there as we continue to approve it.
+I think they used the word agent.
 It really meant like AI agents and AI bots that are running in the background to continually find new things that can advance that we expect that even to continue.
-We don't see pricing pressures in the market.
-If anything, we see less in price, both on a -you-go basis as well as bundled subscriptions moving up market.
+We don't see price and pressures in the market.
+If anything, we see lifts in price, both on a pay-as-you-go basis as well as bundle subscriptions moving up markets.
 So we've got some insulation on top line.
-It just now becomes a scale game.
-But we really do believe between 75 and 78 percent is where we'll see the remaining quarters.
+It just now becomes a scale game, but we really do believe between 75% and 78% is where we'll see the remaining quarters.

 speaker